alanrogers/eghop/src/index.md

    admixture."

 * Oct 05 [O'Toole, Hurst, and McLysaught.
 2018][otoole18:mbe] Faster
   evolving primate genes are more likely to duplicate.
-Presenter: ?
+Presenter: Alan Rogers with Laurence Hurst.

  * "An attractive and long-standing hypothesis regarding the evolution of genes after duplication posits that the duplication event